You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 - The NanoVNA device itself

-- Calibration standards (Open, Short, Load) - these are critical
+- Calibration standards (Open, Short, Load).
+These are critical.

 - Two SMA cables